A mature woman sitting on a couch using a laptop feels stressed and needs assistance with debt

 What is a debt hardship program?

 A debt hardship program can help you manage debt payments when they are becoming overwhelming.
-Hardship programs don't wipe out what you owe or your obligation to pay.
+Hardship programs are different from debt consolidation and debt resolution, and they don't wipe out what you owe or your obligation to pay.
 But they can make it easier to keep up with payments by changing the payment amount, spreading out your payments, lowering interest charges, or helping you avoid fees.

 Hardship programs got a lot of attention during the COVID-19 pandemic when many people were having a hard time, but they haven't gone away.
 You can still get help in these ways: